-We investigate the scalability and cost--benefit trade-offs of \ATK~by varying the poisoning ratio the compromised user ratios, $\rho \in \{0.05\%, 0.1\%, 0.3\%, 0.5\%, 0.7\%\}$ on the Clothing dataset in Figure~\ref{fig:mr}.
-As illustrated in the heatmaps (Figure~\ref{fig:mr}), where darker colors represent higher attack/recommendation performance, we observe the following trends:
+We investigate the scalability and cost--benefit trade-offs of \ATK~by varying the compromised user ratios, $\rho \in \{0.05\%, 0.1\%, 0.3\%, 0.5\%, 0.7\%\}$ on the Clothing dataset in Figure~\ref{fig:mr}.
+As illustrated in the heatmaps (Figure~\ref{fig:mr}), where darker colours represent higher attack/recommendation performance, we observe the following trends:

 First, \ATK\ achieves measurable impact even at the lowest poisoning ratio ($\rho = 0.05\%$).
 At this level, the target item's exposure (ER@5) increases from zero to approximately $0.03$, while recommendation utility metrics (HR and NDCG) remain nearly equivalent to the clean baseline.
-This suggests that the MLLM's cross-modal fusion is responsive to the synchronized semantic signals introduced by our CIP module, requiring only a marginal fraction of malicious data to initiate the recommendation steering.
-Second, as the poisoning ratio $\rho$ increases, the attack effectiveness (ER) exhibits a non-linear upward trend, whereas the decline in recommendation utility follows a more gradual, linear trajectory.
+This suggests that the MLLM's cross-modal fusion is responsive to the synchronised semantic signals introduced by our CIP module, requiring only a marginal fraction of malicious data to initiate the recommendation steering.
+Second, as the poisoning ratio $\rho$ increases, the attack effectiveness (ER) exhibits a non-linear upward trend, whereas the decline in recommendation utility follows a more gradual trajectory.
 Specifically, at $\rho = 0.7\%$, ER@5 reaches \textbf{0.8543} in the Few-Shot setting and \textbf{0.9014} in Zero-Shot.

 We also observed that the Zero-Shot setting shows a more pronounced response to increasing ratios than the Few-Shot setting.
 At $\rho = 0.7\%$, the Zero-Shot ER@5 exceeds the Few-Shot result by approximately 5 percentage points.
-This underscores the finding that without dense historical interaction priors to provide a stabilizing context, MLLMs rely more heavily on content-based semantic grounding.
+This underscores the finding that without dense historical interaction priors to provide a stabilising context, MLLMs rely more heavily on content-based semantic grounding.
 Consequently, the model becomes more susceptible to the coordinated perturbations injected via cross-modal interactive poisoning.

-Beyond the hyperparameter analysis on compromised user ratio, We further evaluate the scalability of \ATK\ under multi-target scenarios by varying the number of target items $\kappa\in\{1,3,5\}$ in Appendix~\ref{ssec:impact_target_size}.
-Results indicate that while ER naturally decreases due to the competition effect among targets, \ATK\ consistently outperforms Shadowcast and maintains stable utility (HR/NDCG) across all settings.
+Beyond the hyperparameter analysis of compromised user ratio, we further evaluate the scalability of \ATK\ under multi-target scenarios by varying the number of target items $\kappa\in\{1,3,5\}$ in Appendix~\ref{ssec:impact_target_size}.
+Results indicate that while ER naturally decreases due to the competition effect among targets, \ATK\ still consistently outperforms Shadowcast by a substantial margin and maintains stable utility (HR/NDCG) across all settings.